- Lower "light-off" temperature. You can engage your draft bypass at 400°F (204°C) vs. 500°F (260°C) with a ceramic honeycomb.

 - Steel heats up faster than ceramic so it recovers more usable heat from wood smoke.

-- More durable honeycomb that will not crack
+- More durable honeycomb that will not crack or crumble.

 - Less build-up of wood ash within honeycomb cells.
 Sharp steel edges actually "cut" ash as it goes up the flue which creates better air flow and requires less maintenance.

 SteelCat™ Catalyst FAQ

 Q. Why does my steel catalyst look used?